 - A. Decelerator Cable

 - B. Accelerator Cable

-- C. Adjusters
+- C. Adjuster

 - D. Locknuts

-- Turn out the accelerator cable adjuster until 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained.
-Tighten the locknut. - If the throttle cables cannot be adjusted with the adjuster at the upper of the throttle cable, further adjustment of the throttle cables should be done by an authorized Kawasaki dealer. - With the engine idling, turn the handlebar to each side.
-If handlebar movement changes the idle speed, the throttle cables may be improperly adjusted or in correctly routed, or they may be damaged.
+- If the throttle cables cannot be adjusted with the adjuster at the upper of the throttle cable, further adjustment of the throttle cables should be

+- done only by a competent mechanic following the instructions in the Service Manual. - With the engine idling, turn the handlebar to each side.
+If handlebar movement changes the idle speed, the throttle cables may be improperly adjusted or incorrectly routed, or they may be damaged.
 Be sure to correct any of these conditions before idling.